kilfour/QuickMGenerate/README.md

  - `.AsString()` : Invokes `.ToString()` on the generated value and casts the generator from `Generator<T>` to `Generator<string>`.
-Usefull f.i. to generate numeric strings.
+Useful f.i. to generate numeric strings.

  - `.AsObject()` : Simply casts the generator itself from `Generator<T>` to `Generator<object>`.
 Mostly used internally.